Aissa Doumara Ngatansou was 15 years old when she was forced into marriage.

 Aissa Doumara Ngatansou, co-founder of the Association for the Fight against Violence against Women, during the High-Level Forum on “Inclusion, leadership, and participation of women and girls in humanitarian action and risk-informed recovery and resilience” in September 2021.
 Photo: UN Women

-Her organisation, the Association for the Elimination of Violence Against Women, gives women decision-making power over their daily lives and offers a way out of crisis and disaster.
+Her organization, the Association for the Elimination of Violence Against Women, gives women decision-making power over their daily lives and offers a way out of crisis and disaster.
 Her latest project is sponsored by UN Women, with the support of Japan and Spain, which are signatories of the Compact on Women, Peace and Security and Humantarian Action (WPS-HA).

-In the first half of 2020, her organisation provided psychological support to over 420 women and 290 girls affected by conflict, crisis and disaster, as well as gender-based violence.
+In the first half of 2020, her organization provided psychological support to over 420 women and 290 girls affected by conflict, crisis and disaster, as well as gender-based violence.
 In addition, over 500 girls received support to stay in school, giving them an alternative to child marriage.

 Ngantansou also engaged 200 community leaders, including survivors of sexual violence, teaching them to address trauma and mediate conflict.

 “When they first come to us we enroll them in programmes to strengthen their skills and self esteem,” Ngantansou said.
 “By the end of this process they become leaders of their own associations and are trained to solve community conflicts.”

 Women giving hope to women

 Ngantansou struggles to hold back tears as she speaks about the progress made in the fight for gender equality in Cameroon – an effort which garnered her the first Simone Veil Prize for courage in advancing women’s rights, awarded by the French Government in 2019.